MiaMiya/tweet_classification/reports/README.md

 > *experiments.*
 > Answer:

 We did use the cookiecutter template to structure our code.
-From the cookiecutter template we have used selected premade folders src, report and models.
-Then we have added a .dvc folder to handle data storage and version control.
-Furthermore we added a tests folders to include all the unit tests for our code.
-Besides that we customised the makefile and requirements.txt file.
+From the cookiecutter template, we have used selected premade folders src, report and models.
+Then we added a .dvc folder to handle data storage and version control.
+Furthermore, we added a tests folder to include all the unit tests for our code.
+Besides that, we customized the makefile and requirements.txt files.
 And the readme file was edited such that it contained a detailed description of our project.
-And as we plan to utilise google cloud platform we added 3 configuration files and two dockerfiles.
+And as we plan to utilize the google cloud platform we added 3 configuration files and two dockerfiles.
 Furthermore, we have added a .github/workflows folder for CI.

 ### Question 6